butopea/odoo-ventor-tech/ventor_base/README.rst

 * Added the "Quality check per product line" setting to Warehouse Opration, Batch Picking, Cluster Picking, Wave Picking menus
 * Added the setting "Move reserved quantities" to the Warehouse Operations menu
 * Added the settings "Autofill item quantity" to the Internal Transfer menu
-* Added "Prohibition of reassigning" transfers group to user settings
+* Added "Prohibit reassigning of transfers" group to user settings

 16.0.1.6.0 (2024-08-21)
 ***********************